 How to Keep Your Child Safe on Summer Vacation

 School is out and children are free of the classroom until the fall.
 While kids rejoice upon reaching this annual period of freedom, parents who are unable to supervise their child at all times may, naturally, experience some anxiety during this time.
-Keeping in mind the many difficult realities of parenting under these circumstances, the attorneys at Decof, Decof & Barry, P.C. offer the following tips to help keep your child safe during summer vacation:
+Keeping in mind the many difficult realities of parenting under these circumstances, the attorneys at Decof, Barry, Mega & Quinn, P.C. offer the following tips to help keep your child safe during summer vacation:

 Communicate with your child.
 Spending every moment of your child’s summer vacation with him or her may be impossible.
 Therefore, if your child is of an age old enough to exhibit some independence, always inquire as to what your child’s tentative plans are and where your child is going before he or she leaves your presence.